 | filter @message like /ERROR/

-| sort @timestamp desc
+| sort @timestamp descPrometheus and Grafana

-Securing Jenkins on EKS
+rate(container_cpu_usage_seconds_total{namespace="jenkins"}[5m])Best Practices for Jenkins on AWS EKS

 Conclusion